publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >     “(3) __Prospective application of regulation.—__

->     If the Secretary promulgates a final regulation described in paragraph (2) and the Secretary determines that a State plan under title XIX of the Social Security Act \[this subchapter\] does not comply with such regulation, the Secretary shall notify the State of the determination and its basis, and such determination shall not apply to day habilitation and related services furnished before the first day of the first calendar quarter beginning after the date of the notice to the State.”
+>     If the Secretary promulgates a final regulation described in paragraph (2) and the Secretary determines that a State plan under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] does not comply with such regulation, the Secretary shall notify the State of the determination and its basis, and such determination shall not apply to day habilitation and related services furnished before the first day of the first calendar quarter beginning after the date of the notice to the State.”

  __Nurse Aide Training and Evaluation Programs; Allocation of Costs Before__  __October 1, 1990__

 [Pub.
 L. 101–239, title VI, § 6901(b)(5)(B)][/us/pl/101/239/s6901/b/5/B], Dec.
 19, 1989, [103 Stat.
 2299][/us/stat/103/2299], provided that:

-> “In making payments under section 1903(a)(2)(B) of the Social Security Act \[subsec. (a)(2)(B) of this section\] for amounts expended for nurse aide training and competency evaluation programs, and competency evaluation programs, described in section 1919(e)(1) of such Act \[[section 1396r(e)(1) of this title][/us/usc/t42/s1396r/e/1]\], in the case of activities conducted before October 1, 1990, the Secretary of Health and Human Services shall not take into account, or allocate amounts on the basis of, the proportion of residents of nursing facilities that is entitled to benefits under title XVIII or XIX of such Act \[this subchapter and subchapter XVIII of this chapter\].”
+> “In making payments under section 1903(a)(2)(B) of the Social Security Act \[[42 U.S.C.
+1396b(a)(2)(B)][/us/usc/t42/s1396b/a/2/B]\] for amounts expended for nurse aide training and competency evaluation programs, and competency evaluation programs, described in section 1919(e)(1) of such Act \[[42 U.S.C.
+1396r(e)(1)][/us/usc/t42/s1396r/e/1]\], in the case of activities conducted before October 1, 1990, the Secretary of Health and Human Services shall not take into account, or allocate amounts on the basis of, the proportion of residents of nursing facilities that is entitled to benefits under title XVIII or XIX of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq., 1396 et seq.\].”

  __Clarification of Federal Matching Rate for Survey and Certification Activities__

 [Pub.
 L. 101–239, title VI, § 6901(d)(2)][/us/pl/101/239/s6901/d/2], Dec.
 19, 1989, [103 Stat.
 2300][/us/stat/103/2300], provided that:

-> “During the period before October 1, 1990, the Federal percentage matching payment rate under section 1903(a) of the Social Security Act \[subsec. (a) of this section\] for so much of the sums expended under a State plan under title XIX of such Act \[this subchapter\] as are attributable to compensation or training of personnel responsible for inspecting public or private skilled nursing or intermediate care facilities to individuals receiving medical assistance to determine compliance with health or safety standards shall be 75 percent.”
+> “During the period before October 1, 1990, the Federal percentage matching payment rate under section 1903(a) of the Social Security Act \[[42 U.S.C.
+1396b(a)][/us/usc/t42/s1396b/a]\] for so much of the sums expended under a State plan under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] as are attributable to compensation or training of personnel responsible for inspecting public or private skilled nursing or intermediate care facilities to individuals receiving medical assistance to determine compliance with health or safety standards shall be 75 percent.”

  __Quality Control Transition Provisions__

 [Pub.
 L. 100–485, title VI, § 608(h)][/us/pl/100/485/s608/h], Oct.
 13, 1988, [102 Stat.
 2424][/us/stat/102/2424], provided that:

-> “There shall not be taken into account, for purposes of section 1903(u) of the Social Security Act \[subsec. (u) of this section\], payments and expenditures for medical assistance which are made on or after January 1, 1989, and before July 1, 1989, and which are attributable to medicare-cost \[sic\] sharing for qualified medicare beneficiaries (as defined in section 1905(p) of such Act \[[section 1396d(p) of this title][/us/usc/t42/s1396d/p]\]).”
+> “There shall not be taken into account, for purposes of section 1903(u) of the Social Security Act \[[42 U.S.C.
+1396b(u)][/us/usc/t42/s1396b/u]\], payments and expenditures for medical assistance which are made on or after January 1, 1989, and before July 1, 1989, and which are attributable to medicare-cost \[sic\] sharing for qualified medicare beneficiaries (as defined in section 1905(p) of such Act \[[42 U.S.C.
+1396d(p)][/us/usc/t42/s1396d/p]\]).”

  __Delay Quality Control Sanctions for Medicaid__

 [Pub.
 L. 100–203, title IV, § 4117][/us/pl/100/203/s4117], Dec.
 22, 1987, [101 Stat.
 1330–154][/us/stat/101/1330-154], provided that:

-> “The Secretary of Health and Human Services shall not, prior to July 1, 1988, implement any reductions in payments to States pursuant to section 1903(u) of the Social Security Act \[subsec. (u) of this section\] (or any provision of law described in subsection (c) of section 133 of the Tax Equity and Fiscal Responsibility Act of 1982 \[[section 133(c) of Pub.
+> “The Secretary of Health and Human Services shall not, prior to July 1, 1988, implement any reductions in payments to States pursuant to section 1903(u) of the Social Security Act \[[42 U.S.C.
+1396b(u)][/us/usc/t42/s1396b/u]\] (or any provision of law described in subsection (c) of section 133 of the Tax Equity and Fiscal Responsibility Act of 1982 \[[section 133(c) of Pub.
 L. 97–248][/us/pl/97/248/s133/c], set out below\]).”

  __Temporary Technical Error Definition__

 [Pub.
 L. 100–203, title IV, § 4118(n)][/us/pl/100/203/s4118/n], Dec.
 22, 1987, [101 Stat.
 1330–157][/us/stat/101/1330-157], provided that:

-> “For purposes of section 1903(u)(1)(E)(ii) of the Social Security Act \[subsec. (u)(1)(E)(ii) of this section\], effective for the period beginning on the date of enactment of this Act \[Dec.
+> “For purposes of section 1903(u)(1)(E)(ii) of the Social Security Act \[[42 U.S.C.
+1396b(u)(1)(E)(ii)][/us/usc/t42/s1396b/u/1/E/ii]\], effective for the period beginning on the date of enactment of this Act \[Dec.
 22, 1987\] and ending December 31, 1988, a ‘technical error’ is an error in eligibility condition (such as assignment of social security numbers and assignment of rights to third-party benefits as a condition of eligibility) that, if corrected, would not result in a difference in the amount of medical assistance paid.”

  __Enhanced Funding for Nurse Aide Training__

 [Pub.
 L. 100–203, title IV, § 4211(d)(2)][/us/pl/100/203/s4211/d/2], Dec.
 22, 1987, [101 Stat.
 1330–204][/us/stat/101/1330-204], as amended by [Pub.
 L. 100–360, title IV, § 411][/us/pl/100/360/s411](l)(3)(F), July 1, 1988, [102 Stat.
 803][/us/stat/102/803], provided that:

-> “For the 8 calendar quarters (beginning with the calendar quarter that begins on July 1, 1988), with respect to payment under section 1903(a)(2)(B) of the Social Security Act \[subsec. (a)(2)(B) of this section\] to a State for additional amounts expended by the State under its plan approved under title XIX of such Act \[this subchapter\] for nursing aide training and competency evaluation programs, and competency evaluation programs, described in section 1919(e)(1) of such title \[[section 1396r(e)(1) of this title][/us/usc/t42/s1396r/e/1]\], any reference to ‘50 percent’ is deemed a reference to the sum of the Federal medical assistance percentage (determined under section 1905(b) of such Act \[[section 1396d(b) of this title][/us/usc/t42/s1396d/b]\]) plus 25 percentage points, but not to exceed 90 percent.”
+> “For the 8 calendar quarters (beginning with the calendar quarter that begins on July 1, 1988), with respect to payment under section 1903(a)(2)(B) of the Social Security Act \[[42 U.S.C.
+1396b(a)(2)(B)][/us/usc/t42/s1396b/a/2/B]\] to a State for additional amounts expended by the State under its plan approved under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for nursing aide training and competency evaluation programs, and competency evaluation programs, described in section 1919(e)(1) of such title \[[42 U.S.C.
+1396r(e)(1)][/us/usc/t42/s1396r/e/1]\], any reference to ‘50 percent’ is deemed a reference to the sum of the Federal medical assistance percentage (determined under section 1905(b) of such Act \[[42 U.S.C.
+1396d(b)][/us/usc/t42/s1396d/b]\]) plus 25 percentage points, but not to exceed 90 percent.”

  __Expenses Incurred for Review of Care Provided to Residents of Nursing Facilities__

 [Pub.
 L. 100–203, title IV, § 4212(c)(3)][/us/pl/100/203/s4212/c/3], Dec.
 22, 1987, [101 Stat.
 1330–212][/us/stat/101/1330-212], provided that:

-> “For purposes of section 1903(a) of the Social Security Act \[subsec. (a) of this section\], proper expenses incurred by a State for medical review by independent professionals of the care provided to residents of nursing facilities who are entitled to medical assistance under title XIX of such Act \[this subchapter\] shall be reimbursable as expenses necessary for the proper and efficient administration of the State plan under that title.”
+> “For purposes of section 1903(a) of the Social Security Act \[[42 U.S.C.
+1396b(a)][/us/usc/t42/s1396b/a]\], proper expenses incurred by a State for medical review by independent professionals of the care provided to residents of nursing facilities who are entitled to medical assistance under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] shall be reimbursable as expenses necessary for the proper and efficient administration of the State plan under that title.”

  __Quality Control Studies and Penalty Moratorium__